maxskunkworks/dev/O365-Endpoints-Notifications/README.md

 The authorization should be good fo one year, at which point you will need to return to this object and reauthorize the connection.

+### Testing the solution

+The Logic app is only triggered when a new RSS article is published, and this only occurs one or two times a month so it's important to be able to have some means to test the flow.
+You can use the test procedure in [Step 5 – Testing and troubleshooting the flow](https://github.com/pandrew1/Office365-IPURL-Samples/tree/master/FlowNotifications#step-5--testing-and-troubleshooting-the-flow) in the [manual deployment guide](https://github.com/pandrew1/Office365-IPURL-Samples/tree/master/FlowNotifications).

 ## Solution overview and deployed resources

 The following resources are deployed as part of the solution: